Eileen Tabios reviews literature and art. This site will be updated over time to reflect her enjoyment of these worlds.

 At times, people talk about her reviews: “Thomas Fink With Chris Pusateri,” The Conversant.
 And “Eileen Tabios Reviews Bradbury’s Hsia Yu”, Notes on the Mosquito.
 And “Changing the Way We Read: A Review of Hsia Yu’s “SALSA,” translated by Steven Bradbury,” Paper Republic – Chinese Literature in Translation.
 And “About Eileen Tabios” by Maxwell Clark, Noema.
 And “Exchange on Jane Joritz-Nakagawa’s Recent Poetry,” Dichtung Yammer.

-Nowadays, she publishes most of her poetry-related reviews as engagements in Galatea Resurrects (A Poetry Engagement).
-A list of poetry books and projects engaged for Galatea Resurrects is available HERE — as of January 2017, she has reviewed 317 poetry or poetry-related books.
+POETRY: She published most of her poetry-related reviews as engagements in Galatea Resurrects (A Poetry Engagement).
+A list of poetry books and projects engaged for Galatea Resurrects is available HERE — as of December 2018, she has reviewed 414 poetry or poetry-related books.

 The following presents reviews at other sites: